second storey addition

 Build a second storey addition from only $179K!

-We have the perfect starter package for you.
+We have the perfect Smart Design Value Package for you.
 Get what you need faster, for less!
 This second storey addition starter package is packed with heaps of inclusions and plenty of new room for you and your growing family.

 70m2 Second Storey Addition